Two Graphs: Resolving the Periodic Reversibility of One-dimensional Finite Cellular Automata: Main result

-These two corollaries can help us make reversibility determinations more quickly and directly, sometimes even eliminating the need to construct the CG.
-For example, in Ex. \ref{ex1}, we can determine that the FCA is irreversible when the number of cells is greater than or equal to 2, simply by observing in the RG that the negative node with a value of 2 has a circuit of length 1.
-However, the construction of the CG is indispensable for perfectly solving the reversibility problem of FCA.
+\end{corollary} \begin{proof} Corollary \ref{c1} is obvious, while the proof of Corollary \ref{c2} comes from the precise conclusion of the Frobenius Coin Problem. \end{proof} These two corollaries can help us make reversibility determinations more quickly and directly, sometimes even eliminating the need to construct $G_C$.
+In Example \ref{example}, we can determine that the FCA is irreversible when the number of cells is greater than or equal to 2, simply by finding there is a negative vertex in $G_R$ with a self-circuit.

 Through the aforementioned analysis, we have resolved the most significant issues.
-Only two minor problems remain to be addressed: one is finding all the circuits in the RG, and the other is the construction of the CG.
+Only two minor problems remain to be addressed: one is finding all the circuits in $G_R$, and the other is the construction of $G_C$.

-\begin{proposition} \cite{johnson1975finding} We can find all circuits of a directed graph in time bounded by $O((V + E)(l + 1))$, where there are $V$ vertices, $E$ edges and $l$ circuits in the graph. \end{proposition} We can find all the circuits of the RG in $O(sVl)$, where the FCA has $s$ states and its RG has $V$ vertices and $l$ circuits.
+\begin{proposition} \cite{johnson1975finding} We can find all elementary circuits of a directed graph in time bounded by $O((V + E)(l + 1))$, where there are $V$ vertices, $E$ edges and $l$ circuits in the graph. \end{proposition} We can find all the circuits of $G_R$ in $O(sVl)$, where the FCA has $s$ states and $G_R$ has $V$ vertices and $l$ circuits.

-\begin{proposition} We can construct the CG in time bounded by $O(Vl^2)$, where there are $V$ vertices and $l$ circuits in RG. \end{proposition} \begin{proof} In the CG, there are $l$ points, so there are at most $l^2$ edges.
+\begin{proposition} We can construct $G_C$ in time bounded by $O(Vl^2)$, where there are $V$ vertices and $l$ circuits in $G_R$. \end{proposition} \begin{proof} In $G_C$, there are $l$ points, so there are at most $l^2$ edges.
 When determining whether two points are adjacent, we need to check whether at most $V$ vertices appear simultaneously in these two circuits.
-Therefore, the complexity is $O(Vl^2)$. \end{proof}
+Therefore, the complexity is $O(Vl^2)$.
+Algorithm \ref{b} shows the detailed pseudocode of $G_C$. \end{proof}

-Thus, the reversibility problem of one-dimensional FCA has been perfectly and efficiently resolved.
+Thus, the reversibility problem of one-dimensional FCA has been efficiently resolved.
 Actually, determining whether an FCA with $n$ cells is reversible is not straightforward.
 However, we approach this problem from a novel perspective: we list all the irreversible scenarios, and what remains are naturally reversible, as a substitute for individually determining the reversibility for every cell count.
 This approach significantly simplifies the complexity of analyzing the entire problem.
 Next, let's fully recapitulate our algorithm.